 In countries where awareness of hygiene is very low, there is also a risk of contracting hepatitis B during medical procedures, especially if needles and other equipment are not sterilised properly.

 Like hepatitis B, hepatitis C is caused by a virus.
-It can be contracted when sharing needles and commonly affects drug users who do not use clean needles.
+It can be contracted when sharing needles and commonly affects drug users.
 Men who have sex with men are also believed to have an increased risk of contracting hepatitis C.

 The infection often doesn’t cause any obvious symptoms until it has caused liver damage.
 Some patients fight the virus off within the first six months without sustaining any permanent damage.
 More commonly, however, the infection becomes chronic.